dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/task_C/task_c3.md

     - Course teachers that own quizzes-tutor are the ones who provide the business goal. `(we may ask the professor who specifically?)`

 2. Goal-subject
-    - Teachers interested in using quizzes-tutor in their courses, because evalutation is easier, more flexible and less time consuming;
+    - Teachers interested in using quizzes-tutor in their courses, because evaluation is easier, more flexible and less time consuming;
     - Students, because evaluation is remote and therefore more practical;
     - Environment, because the need to use paper is removed.